ReVanced/revanced-patches-template/docs/2_skeleton.md

      Additionally, the constraint may specify versions of the package it is guaranteed to be compatible with.

      Example: _The patch disables ads for an app.
-     The app regularly updates and the code of the app mutates heavily.
-In that case the patch might not be compatible for future, untested versions of the app.
-To discourage the use of the app with other versions than the versions, this patch was confirmed to work on, it is constrained to those versions only._
+     The app regularly updates, and the code of the app mutates heavily.
+In that case, the patch might not be compatible with future untested app versions.
+To discourage the use of the app with versions other than the ones this patch was confirmed to work on, it is constrained to those versions only._

    -  A patch may set `@Patch.requiresIntegrations` to true, if it depends on additional integrations to be merged by [ReVanced Patcher](https://github.com/revanced/revanced-patcher).

-     > Integrations are precompiled classes which are useful to off-load and useful for developing complex patches.
+     > Integrations are precompiled classes that are useful for offloading and developing complex patches.
      Details of integrations and what exactly integrations are will be introduced properly on another page.

 2. 🏗️ Patch class